Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 Dotted lines in Figures~\ref{fig-zero_stress_distros_variances}(c) and (d) correspond to the analytical expressions of Equations~\eqref{eq:S_M} and \eqref{eq:S_B}, respectively.
-We can see from Figure~\ref{fig-zero_stress_distros_variances}(c) that the analytically predicted slope of Equation~\eqref{eq:S_M} is somehow larger than the corresponding numerical value (the relative difference is less than 20\%).
+We can see from Figure~\ref{fig-zero_stress_distros_variances}(c) that the analytically obtained slope of Equation~\eqref{eq:S_M} is somehow larger than the corresponding numerical value of Equation~\eqref{eqn-CM} (the relative difference is less than 20\%).
 Concerning the variance of the bond angle distributions, Figure~\ref{fig-zero_stress_distros_variances}(d) shows an excellent agreement between the analytically and numerically obtained slopes, exhibiting a relative difference of less than 1\%.
-The reason for the quantitative disparity between the analytical prediction and numerical determination of the slope in the linear temperature dependence of the variance of the bond length distributions, but not for the angle distributions, may be due to the fact that the second order approximation of the angle bending potential $V_B(\phi)$ of Equation~\eqref{eqn-bending} is valid for a wide range of angles (see Figure~2 in Ref.~\cite{ref-Kalosakas-JAP-2013}).
-On the other hand, due to the highly anharmonic nature of the Morse potential $V_M(r)$, Equation~\eqref{eqn-morse}, in the same energy scales (see Figure~1 in Ref.~\cite{ref-Kalosakas-JAP-2013}), the second order approximation about $r_0$ is only valid very close to $r_0$.
-Thus for small temperatures, for which the achieved bond lengths are all nearby $r_0$, the analytical and numerical predictions in Figure~\ref{fig-zero_stress_distros_variances}(c) are quite close.
-Nevertheless, as the temperature $T$ increases, much larger bond lengths come into play and hence the analytical prediction of the variances significantly deviates from the numerical results.
+One reason for the quantitative disparity between the analytical prediction and numerical determination of the slope in the linear temperature dependence of the variance of the bond length distributions, but not for the angle distributions, may be due to the fact that the second order approximation of the angle bending potential $V_B(\phi)$ of Equation~\eqref{eqn-bending} is valid for a wide range of angles (see Figure~2 in Reference~\cite{ref-Kalosakas-JAP-2013}).
+On the other hand, due to the highly anharmonic nature of the Morse potential $V_M(r)$, Equation~\eqref{eqn-morse}, in the same energy scales (see Figure~1 in Reference~\cite{ref-Kalosakas-JAP-2013}), the second order approximation about $r_0$ is only valid very close to $r_0$.